carpentries/instructor-training/_extras/guide.md

 ### Welcome

 * From JS: "What happens is that we send participants home at the end of day one with a request to look up more about the Carpentries workshop types and then we ask them what questions they have at the start of day two.
-While the intent is that these questions will be put in the etherpad and then taken up later in one way or another this doesn't happen or at least only happens in part.
+While the intent is that these questions will be put in the etherpad and then taken up later in one way or another this does not happen or at least only happens in part.
 The result is either a lot of saying, "We'll cover that this afternoon" or pulling parts of the relevant afternoon sessions into the morning.
 Participants thus either end up a little frustrated (because they'd really like an answer now) or the schedule ends up being a little fractured."
 	* Response from CK: I've never had the problem described by JS; people are usually willing to wait (especially once we dive into live coding), and I make sure to answer all questions (and take new ones!) in the afternoon.
 	* Response from KW: Another option is to have people put questions into the etherpad in the morning, and then answer them (in the etherpad) during the live coding practice.
 Trainees can read them at any time then, and you can refer back to them when necessary.